dawson-chen/steal_data_from_paper/README.md

-## code to extract Scaling Law from LLama3.1 paper
+## code to extract Scaling Law data from LLama3.1 paper

 1. First, you need to install qpdf